GonnaSnipeUM8/DHS-Robotics/README.md

 <h1 align='center'>Team 44576B</h1>

 This repository is to serve the purpose of displaying Discovery High School's second robotics team and their code.
-This repository will also provide a archive of sorts for future teams to learn from.
+This repository will also provide an archive of sorts for future teams to learn from.

 <h1 align='center'>Installation</h1>